 It’s a time to spend with loved ones, indulge in the best traditional foods, and perhaps watch some football with the family.

-If you’re in the process of making your plans for Thanksgiving in San Diego 2019, check out these suggestions of local activities and more seasonal things to do in November.
+Making plans for Thanksgiving in San Diego 2019?
+Check out these suggestions for local activities and more seasonal things to do in November.
+There are lots of fun attractions and things to do for Thanksgiving in San Diego, including…

 1. San Diego Zoo